 Related: These secure shoes are perfect for children who are quite used to hiking trips and ready to challenge the next level of adventure.
 If your child loves outdoor activities, support that interest by also purchasing this G4Free Small Shoulder Backpack for them.
 They will learn how to efficiently pack things into a backpack with this.

 Dimensions: 11.2 x 8.8 x 4.6 inches

-Specific features: Waterproof leather and nylon mesh construction, cushioned EVA insole, padded tongue and collar, rubber sole
+Specific features: Waterproof leather and nylon mesh construction, EVA insole

 We’ve all been guilty of brand bias, but sometimes taking a risk and choosing a lesser-known brand can pay off.
 That’s what many users are saying about the durable-yet-affordable Nevados Cire Hiking Boot.

-The padded collar and tongue of these boots will have your kiddo stepping in comfort no matter how long the trail, and the cushioned EV insole provides ideal shock absorption and distribution.
+The padded collar and tongue of these boots will have your kiddo stepping in comfort no matter how long the trail and the cushioned EVA insole provides ideal shock absorption and distribution.
 The traction of this boot is just as impressive; it can handle rough terrain just as handily as rainy or slushy days.

 - Water resistant